A ticket sold in California has won the $1.08 billion Powerball jackpot - KESQ

 By Nouran Salahieh, CNN

-(CNN) — A ticket sold in California has won the $1.08 billion Powerball jackpot in Wednesday night’s drawing – among the largest in the game’s history, according to Powerball’s website.
+(CNN) — The owner of the $1.08 billion winning ticket in Wednesday night’s Powerball drawing, sold at a convenience store in Los Angeles, has yet to claim the prize, which is among the largest in the game’s history.

 The winning numbers were 7, 13, 10, 24, 11 and the Powerball was 24.

-The lucky ticket holder will have the choice between an annuitized prize of $1.08 billion or a lump sum payment of $558.1 million, both before taxes, according to Powerball.
+The lucky ticket holder will have the choice between an annuitized prize paid out in installments over 30 years of $1.08 billion, or a lump-sum payment of $558.1 million, both before taxes, according to Powerball.

+Wednesday’s prize ranks as the sixth-largest US lottery jackpot and third-largest Powerball jackpot, behind the world record $2.04 billion Powerball jackpot won last year in California, and the $1.586 billion Powerball jackpot won in 2016, according to the lottery.

 The ticket was sold at Las Palmitas Mini Market in downtown Los Angeles, according to the California Lottery.

-Wednesday’s prize ranks as the seventh largest US lottery jackpot and third largest Powerball jackpot, behind the world record $2.04 billion Powerball jackpot won last year in California, and the $1.586 billion Powerball jackpot won in 2016, according to the lottery.
+The convenience store will receive nearly $1 million for selling the winning ticket.

+Though a single ticket won the jackpot, players are being advised to check their tickets on the chance they won one of the other prizes.

-In addition to Wednesday’s big winner, 36 tickets sold across 16 states matched all five white balls to win $1 million prizes, according to a Powerball news release.
-The Golden State proved very lucky Wednesday, with seven of those tickets being sold in California.
+In addition to Wednesday’s big winner, 36 tickets sold across 16 states matched all five white balls to win what in most states will be $1 million prizes, according to a Powerball news release.
+Seven of those tickets were sold in California, where the prizes will be $448,750, according to California’s lottery site.
+Non-jackpot prizes in California vary depending on number of winners and ticket sales, and so will differ from fixed prizes shown on Powerball’s site.

 The odds of winning the jackpot are 1 in 292.2 million, Powerball says on its website.